pinheiroGroup/Kinbiont.jl/README.md

 18. Peaks.jl
 19. ChangePointDetection.jl

-# The main functions of JMAKi

-## Data and annotation formatting
+# Data and annotation formatting
 JMAKi can operate directly on data files or inside the julia notebook.

 In particular two API call direclty the files.